blog posts

 Hotlinking:

 Hotlinking is also referred to as bandwidth theft.
 It means someone shows data on their site directly with links.
-For example, I have an image on my site like here https://freelancer-coder.com/anyimage.png and someone offers a picture instantly on their site like <img src=” https://freelancer-coder.com/anyimage.png” alt=” image”/> then it is hotlinking.
+For example, I have an image on my site: https://freelancer-coder.com/anyimage.png.
+If someone offers a picture instantly on their site like <img src=” https://freelancer-coder.com/anyimage.png” alt=” image”/>, then it is hotlinking.
 As a result, whenever visitors visit that page with an idea, the data will be transferred from my server to show that image.
-And in this case, your data transfer usage will be higher than expected.
+In this case, your data transfer usage will be higher than expected.

-We can prevent hotlinking using the .htaccess configuration file.
-In this file, we can write rules to protect any asset usage directly on another site.
+Using the .htaccess configuration file, we can prevent hotlinking.
+In this File, we can write rules to protect any asset usage directly on another site.

 The example script to prevent the case I showed earlier can be: